pola-rs/polars/docs/user-guide/expressions/plugins.md

 # Expression plugins

 Expression plugins are the preferred way to create user defined functions.
-They allow you to compile a Rust function and register that as an expression into the polars library.
-The polars engine will dynamically link your function at runtime and your expression will run almost as fast as native expressions.
+They allow you to compile a Rust function and register that as an expression into the Polars library.
+The Polars engine will dynamically link your function at runtime and your expression will run almost as fast as native expressions.
 Note that this works without any interference of Python and thus no GIL contention.